-- Incubate the some of the samples with sanitizer as well as create some control samples.
+- Incubate some samples with a sanitizer, and create control samples.

-- Calculate the number of microorganisms in the control and treated sample to determine how many cells have been killed by the agent.
+- Calculate the number of microorganisms in the control and treated samples to determine how many cells have been killed by the agent.

-- Calculate log reduction according to the formula, which is given in the section below.
+- Calculate log reduction according to the formula, which you can find in the section below.
 The expected result should be in the range of a 1 to 5 log reduction.

-However, it is not guaranteed that a single colony grows from a single cell.
-Thus, for practical reasons, the amount of microbes is expressed in, defined as a single propagule that can produce an isolated colony.
-Thus, to answer the question "How to calculate log reduction in microbiology?", one should count the average number of CFU visible after the incubation of both the control and the treated samples.
-Please note, that control samples are considered to contain a number of microorganisms before disinfectant is used.
+There is no guarantee that a single colony will grow from a single cell.
+That's why, for practical reasons, the amount of microbes is expressed in, defined as a single propagule that can produce an isolated colony.
+Thus, to answer the question "How to calculate log reduction in microbiology?", one should count the average number of CFU visible after incubating both the control and the treated samples.
+Please note that the control samples are considered to contain a number of microorganisms before the disinfectant is used.